patmejia/soil_data_research/README.md

 Image Created with [DALL·E](https://labs.openai.com/s/MXs5BGiumacsHINDgiS3bOGg)

-My background is in operations, analysis, and mathematics.
+My background is in operations, people, analysis, and mathematics.
 Particular interest to me is the soil system's health.

 Coincidentally, [Hackers News](https://news.ycombinator.com/item?id=32293359) led me to an article about [Soil.Spectroscopy 4 Global Good](https://soilspectroscopy.org/) and open soil [database](https://soilspectroscopy.github.io/ossl-manual/), open source software and more.
 This database was a great starting point to get familiar with some of the field.